How to Draw a Layout of Your Kitchen Counters

 If you’re looking to install granite countertops, most fabricators now ask you to provide a layout of your existing counters for a free phone or email estimate.
 Drawing your kitchen counters may seem complicated, but with these tips, your layout will be ready in no time.

 Start by drawing your counters as simple rectangles and squares.
 Graphing paper works best, but a clean sheet of printer paper will be good in a pinch.
 The layout doesn’t have to be to scale, but try to keep the right proportions.
 Sketch every counter, including islands, peninsulas, bar tops, and ledges.
 Indicate the placement of your appliances with clear words.
 This will help you keep track of your measurements and gives the fabricators a visual representation of your kitchen.

 Mark the sink as a rounded rectangle.
 With laminate counters, the sink is mounted from above.
 Granite counters allow you to choose between top mounting and under mounting the sink.
-Under mount sinks require a polished cutout that exposes the pattern and color of the granite.
-Because sinks are available in a multitude of sizes, shapes and styles, most sinks include a template for the cutout.
-For the purpose of your drawing, size and shape do not matter, but you should specify top mount or under mount.
+Under-mount sinks require a polished cutout that exposes the pattern and color of the granite.
+Because sinks are available in a multitude of sizes, shapes, and styles, most sinks include a template for the cutout.
+For your drawing, size and shape do not matter, but you should specify top mount or under mount.

 Most kitchens have a backsplash, a section of granite that lines the wall behind the sink.
 Four-inch tall backsplashes are the most common, but several options are available.
 Some homeowners opt for full backsplashes that cover the wall from the counter to the overhead cabinets, and others elect not to have a backsplash at all.
 Backsplashes have a practical purpose as protecting the walls from water or covering the wall bumps.